Ritumka/chrome-extension/README.md

 # Leads Tracker
-Leads Tracker is a lightweight Chrome extension that lets you quickly write and save custom URL links or automatically grab the current tab’s URL from the address bar.
-Easily store and manage your favorite or frequently visited links in one click—perfect for staying organized while browsing.
+Leads Tracker is a lightweight mobile app that helps you quickly save and manage URLs.
+Add new items with ease, delete what you no longer need, and keep your important links organized and accessible on the go.